 Dr. Shane conducts training in several disciplines including criminal investigations, data analysis and statistics, use of force, performance management, and problem-oriented policing (POP).

-Litigation support is the process of providing consultation and support services to attorneys, government agencies or insurance companies regarding current and pending cases.
+Litigation support is the process of providing consultation and support services to attorneys, government agencies or insurance companies regarding current and pending lawsuits.

 Dr. Shane provides support for a wide variety of police policy and practice cases including §1983 civil rights cases, pattern or practice investigations, use of force, criminal investigations, confidential informants, internal affairs, discipline, statistics, and show-up identifications among the many.
 Dr. Shane's first-hand experience with U.S. law enforcement and international police leaders enables him to easily assist attorneys and organizations facing complex legal matters